 Placement into honors courses in 9th grade is under the supervision of the Assistant Principal, the 9th grade counselor, and the Scheduling Coordinator.
-If a student was not initially eligible for an honors class and criteria are subsequently met at the end of the year, the request may be resubmitted to the Freshman Counselor.
-An end of the year report card and any new standardized test scores must be submitted by Thursday, May 30, 2019.
+If a student was not initially eligible for an honors class and criteria are subsequently met at the end 3rd Quarter, the request may be resubmitted to the Freshman Counselor.
+A 3rd Quarter report card must be submitted by Monday, March 27, 2023.
 Honors course placement from year to year is not automatic.
-Students' requests are reviewed each year.
+Student requests are reviewed each year.
 Placement of qualified students in courses is based on course availability.